Waselius & Wist Navigation

 COVID-19 risk factors have appeared in disclosure documents.
 The overall financial market

-situation has led to a turbulence in share prices. - Emergency preparedness legislation: the pending approval of Finnish emergency legislation is
+• Emergency preparedness legislation: the pending approval of Finnish emergency legislation is

 unprecedented in the country’s history and poses difficult constitutional challenges.
 The